TritonDataCenter/sdc-headnode/README.md

 from Manta (by default) or an MG-style `BITS_DIR`.

 Files are specified in the `"files"` key of `build.spec`.
-For example, the SDC Agents are bundled together in a shell archive (shar) installer.
+For example, the Triton Agents are bundled together in a shell archive (shar) installer.
 This installer is produced as part of the `agentsshar` MG target.
 The shar itself is specified for inclusion with this entry: